 A lot of customer comments said that they particularly enjoyed the Daily Burn 365 workouts.

-But if you need some more specific training routines and workouts, you could choose from the selection the service recommends based on your personal goals.
+But, if you want more specific and personalized workouts, they also offer you a selection of recommendations based on your personal goals.

 2 - Running